 Highly Pathogenic Avian Influenza (HPAI)

-Since December 20, 2021, HPAI cases have been confirmed in both domestic and wild birds in numerous locations along the Atlantic coast within Canada and the United States.
-The strain of HPAI now present in North America has caused morbidity and mortality in a range of wild bird species in Europe and Asia and is having similar impacts on wild populations here.
+HPAI cases have now been confirmed in both domestic and wild birds in numerous locations throughout Canada and the United States.
+The strain of HPAI now present in North America has caused extensive morbidity and mortality events in a range of wild bird species, similar to that seen in Europe and Asia.

 What’s being done?